-How to sing with Vocal Placement
+How To Sing With Vocal Placement

-How to sing in middle voice
+How to sing in Middle Voice

+Just as important as the concept of vocal placement, is developing your MIX register.
 When you first start singing, you’ll probably find that you have a fairly comfortable low register, aka chest voice, and a disconnected and breathy high register, known as head voice.
 Now, as you learn proper control over your registers and you start to build a connection between your main registers, you’ll eventually be able to coordinate the musculature responsible for chest and head voice to balance together and create what is called a MIX voice, or, your MIDDLE register.

 Your middle register only happens when you can balance your musculature between the head and chest registers without flipping – and over time, you’ll be able to extend this coordination and build a monster range that sounds full and rich like your chest voice through your full range, but with the ease, release and access to high notes that head voice affords.
 Learning how to sing in the middle register is absolutely imperative to developing vocal placement, and they really do go hand in hand.